 Other Financial Reporting

 Each year, USAID handles two major reports on all U.S. Government foreign assistance.
-The first is U.S. Overseas Loans and Grants, Obligations and Loan Authorizations, commonly known as the Greenbook .
+The first is U.S. Overseas Loans and Grants, Obligations and Loan Authorizations, commonly known as the Greenbook.
 In recent years, the online version has provided a complete historical record of all foreign assistance provided by the United States to the rest of the world.
-USAID also reports Official Development Assistance (ODA) to the Organization for Economic Cooperation and Development (OECD) on behalf of the U.S. Government.
+USAID also reports its Official Development Assistance (ODA) (ODA) and Other Official Flows (OOF) to the Development Assistance Committee (DAC) of the Organisation for Economic Cooperation and Development (OECD) on behalf of the U.S. Government.

 Program evaluation findings are shared as widely as possible, with a commitment to full and active disclosure, per the USAID Evaluation Policy.
-Final USAID evaluation reports are available to the public at the Development Experience Clearinghouse, USAID’s online document archive available at http://dec.usaid.gov.
-(See also the Progress and Data page of USAID’s website for additional performance and results reporting).
+Final USAID evaluation reports are available to the public at the Development Experience Clearinghouse, USAID's online document archive available at http://dec.usaid.gov.
+(See also the Performance Reporting page of USAID's website for additional performance and results reporting).

 Open Data Challenge